JorikSchellekens/cc_cl_cam_ac_uk/slang/README.txt

 Every .ml file has an associated .mli file describing its interface.

 errors.ml              : Error exception
 past.ml                : the Parsed AST, with pretty printing lexer.mll              : specification for ocamllex
 parser.mly             : specification for ocamlyacc
 ast.ml                 : "internal" AST, with pretty printing
-past_to_ast.ml : translated from parsed to internal AST static.ml      : static analysis (check types and other rules) front_end.ml   : the front end : parse, static check, translate. free_vars.ml   : free variable calculation tests.ml       : code for parsing tests/manifest.txt and setting up testing. slang.ml       : main file, implementing the command-line for the interpreter and compiler
+past_to_ast.ml         : translated from parsed to internal AST static.ml              : static analysis (check types and other rules) front_end.ml           : the front end : parse, static check, translate. free_vars.ml           : free variable calculation tests.ml               : code for parsing tests/manifest.txt and setting up testing.
+../slang-cli/slang.ml  : main file, implementing the command-line for the interpreter and compiler

 Interpreters (In order of presentation in lectures) interp_0.ml    : The "definitional" interpreter.